Lovely pic of the encounter of the natural habitants of Machu Picchu with a visitor, a llama and its guest in the Inca Sanctuary.

 Walking Time Icon

-8 to 9 hours Walking Time
+8 - 9 hours Walking Time

 Starting Elevation Icon